tomchen/font-template/README.md

 Font creation template
 https://community.fontself.com/t/font-creation-template/165
-*This project is highly inspired by Fontself community's awesome template, as my template pick the same glyphs and has the same order.
+*This project is highly inspired by Fontself community's awesome template, as my template picks the same glyphs and has the same order.
 However, my template is a total remake, and does not require Fontself software.*

 Notes on dumping SVG outlines into a FontForge file
 https://gist.github.com/psmay/fd3e7e91893f6012b262